Sobdev/Documentation/MongoDB.md

 ## MongoDB Compass

-Es la GUI oficial para MongoDB.
+Is the oficial GUI for MongoDB.
 Using MongoDB Compass allows us to quickly analyze and understand the contents of our data collections and perform queries, within other cool features, such as a graphical view of our MongoDB schema and data.

 ### Data types in MongoDB